Intensive farming in Almería

 Location of the province of Almeria (Spain).

 The intensive agriculture of the province of Almeria, Spain, is a model of the utilization of highly technical means to achieve maximum economic yield based on the rational use of water, use of plastic greenhouses, highly technical training and high levels of employment of inputs, applied to the special characteristics of a particular environment.
 The greenhouses (invernaderos) are located between Motril and Almeria.
 The area of El Ejido is well known to be agriculturally productive.
+The large scale of greenhouse deployments has been claimed to raise the albedo of the Earth's surface in the region, resulting in ~0.3 °C cooling per decade locally since the 1980s.

 History

 Campo de Dalías satellite image and its "plastic sea" formed by greenhouses.

 The first greenhouse was built in 1963 and the technique was extended by the Campo de Dalías or Poniente Almeriense and later by the Campo de Níjar, in the east.
 The use of polyethylene as a substitute for glass had already been tested in the Canary Islands and Catalonia.
 The plastic was spread over wooden posts or metal structures and secured by wire.
 The transparent plastic intensifies the heat and maintains the humidity.
 This allows harvests to be harvested one month earlier than in an open field and ahead of other regions, starting harvesting in December and allowing the plant growth of the autumn-winter plantings until March.
 This allows for doubling, and sometimes tripling, the number of harvests.